Science-Based Medicine

 Science-Based Medicine is a website and blog with articles covering issues in science and medicine, especially medical scams and practices.
-Founded in 2008, it is owned and operated by the New England Skeptical Society and run by Steven Novella and David Gorski.
+Founded in 2008, it is owned and operated by the New England Skeptical Society, and run by Steven Novella and David Gorski.

 History

-Started as a skeptically-based medical blog with five writers, Science-Based Medicine (SBM) launched on January 1, 2008.
-Steven Novella, a clinical neurologist at Yale University, Harriet Hall, and David Gorski were founding editors, along with Mark Crislip and Kimball Attwood.
+Started as a skeptical medical blog with five writers, Science-Based Medicine (SBM) launched on January 1, 2008.
+Steven Novella, Harriet Hall, and David Gorski were founding editors, along with Mark Crislip and Kimball Atwood.

-Science-Based Medicine is owned an operated by the New England Skeptical Society (NESS), where Novella, the long-standing executive editor of SBM, has also served as the president since inception.
-Gorski, a surgical oncologist at Wayne State University, serves as the managing editor for SBM.
+Science-Based Medicine is owned and operated by the New England Skeptical Society (NESS), where Novella, a clinical neurologist at Yale University and the executive editor of SBM, has served as president since its inception.
+Gorski, a surgical oncologist at Wayne State University, is the managing editor for SBM.

-The Science-Based Medicine blog is affiliated with the Society for Science-Based Medicine (SfSBM), an opinionated education and advocacy group, that registered in 2014 as a Florida nonprofit corporation led by Mark Crislip.
-The SfSBM was later absorbed into the Center for Inquiry in 2020, following a period of time where the society had merged with SBM.
+The blog was affiliated with the former Society for Science-Based Medicine (SfSBM), an opinionated education and advocacy group, that registered in 2014 as a Florida nonprofit corporation led by Mark Crislip.
+The SfSBM was dissolved in 2020, with the Center for Inquiry receiving its funds as a donation and considered by the SfSBM's board to continue its work, following a period of time where SfSBM had merged with SBM.

-Other key contributors have included writer Paul Ingraham (2010 - 2016) and Wallace Sampson, an editor and regular contributor to SBM until his death in 2017.
+Other key contributors have included writer Paul Ingraham (2010–2016) and Wallace Sampson, an editor and regular contributor to SBM until his death in 2017.